Silentdesu/Showreal/README.md

 ## Answers:

-* Prefix for script names just for easy to search them and to test feature of Unreal Engine when adding a new C++ script.
+* Prefix for script names just for easy to search them.
 * Naming convention took from C++ for practice and to test efficiency of this method.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>